|Parks||Centers & Pools||Activities||Reservations & Permits||Projects & Planning||A - Z Index|

 $100,000 Neighborhood Matching Fund Award for design and construction documents;

-And generous community donations of time and materials to facilitate design process
+$74,000 additional public and private donations and generous community donations of time and materials to facilitate the design process

 Planning: 2011 - 2012